Suhaib Ilyasi

 Suhaib Ilyasi (born 8 September 1966) is an Indian television producer and director.
 He was the host of the notable TV crime show India's Most Wanted.
 He was the editor of the news magazine Bureaucracy Today.

 After his wife died in 2000, Ilyasi was charged under Section 304B of the Indian Penal Code for dowry death.
 He also got involved in a legal battle with his in-laws for the custody of his daughter.
 Ilyasi was acquitted in the case, while the charges 498A and 304B were also not proven and Ilyasi was discharged for the aforesaid charges in the trial court.
-Later, he was charged with murdering his wife after 14 years of the incident.
+Later, he was charged with murdering his wife 14 years after the incident.
 On 20 December 2017, he was convicted for the murder and sentenced to life imprisonment.
 On 5 October 2018, Delhi High Court acquitted him, stating that there was no evidence against him on record to sustain the conviction.